Lyft’s latest on COVID-19

 - Cloth face coverings can be made from household items or common, low-cost materials.

 - Some local authorities require that you wear a face covering in some public settings.
-Find local guidance in your area.
+You should seek out local guidance in your area.

 Practice proper hand hygiene